GHanna25/WK13-Homework-And-Project/README.md

 ![alt text](https://github.com/GHanna25/WK13-Homework-And-Project/blob/main/DIAGRAMS/elk-diagram.png)

-I have installed the following programs on these machines
+I have installed the following programs on these machines.

 - Filebeat and Metricbeat